X4NZ/obex-bot/README.md

 #### Edit
 dont forget to edit .env file and your lua name in most of the commands (search for mylua.com in commands and edit it)

+# HELP
+if you need help, contact me on discord: XanZ#8924